 Institute for Systems Biology

 Obstetrics & Gynecology

 Paquette, Alison G; Shynlova, Oksana; Kibschull, Mark; Price, Nathan D; and Lye, Stephen J, "Comparative analysis of gene expression in maternal peripheral blood and monocytes during spontaneous preterm labor."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 46.